mirhanmetin/Restaurant-Recommender/README.md

 We implemented three recommendation approaches and an extra search function:

 1. 📘 Content-Based Filtering (CBF)

-Recommends restaurants similar to those the user liked before Based on restaurant categories + ratings/review counts Categories vectorized using TF-IDF
+-Recommends restaurants similar to those the user liked before

+-Based on restaurant categories + ratings/review counts

+-Categories vectorized using TF-IDF

-Cosine similarity used to find closeness between vectors
+-Cosine similarity used to find closeness between vectors

 2. 👥 Collaborative Filtering (CF)

-Uses SVD matrix factorization from the surprise library Learns from ratings by similar users to predict preferences User–item interaction matrix built from rating data
+-Uses SVD matrix factorization from the surprise library

+-Learns from ratings by similar users to predict preferences

+-User–item interaction matrix built from rating data

 3. 🧠 Hybrid Model

-Weighted combination of CF and CBF scores:
+-Weighted combination of CF and CBF scores:

-Hybrid Score = 0.5 CF Score + 0.5 CBF Score
+-Hybrid Score = 0.5 CF Score + 0.5 CBF Score

-Offers better performance in sparse data situations and cold-start mitigation
+-Offers better performance in sparse data situations and cold-start mitigation

 4. 🔍 Category Search Feature

-Allows users to manually enter a category like "pizza" or "sushi" Returns the top 5 highest-rated restaurants matching the keyword
+-Allows users to manually enter a category like "pizza" or "sushi"

+-Returns the top 5 highest-rated restaurants matching the keyword

 💻 Technologies Used